stevemerckel/tinybeans-archive/README.md

 * The application will need full permissions to the _Root Directory_.
 * A `[dd]` directory will be created only when at least one entry exists for the target date.
 Same concept applies to the `[MM]` directory.
 * Each _yyyy-MM-dd_ directory will have a JSON file called `manifest.[yyyy-MM-dd].json`, which contains metadata about the content in that day.

+## Running the Website and API

+TODO: Finish this section!

 ## Future Plans